AyazHaditalab/Personal-Investment-Tracker/README.md

 # Personal Investment Tracker & Stock Predictor (Streamlit)

-A full-featured personal finance and investment tracker built entirely in Python, with an interactive Streamlit web interface.
+A full-featured personal finance and investment tracker built entirely in Python, with an interactive Streamlit web interface and persistent SQL-backed storage.

-This project simulates a realistic retail investing platform: users can manage a virtual portfolio, trade stocks using live market data, track performance, and generate risk-aware, multi-day stock predictions using machine learning.
+This project simulates a realistic retail investing platform: users can manage a virtual portfolio, trade stocks using live market data, track performance over time, and generate risk-aware, multi-day stock predictions using machine learning.

 ---